seanskggo/GameView/README.md

 we can review the code before it is added to this master.

 <strong>Note to marker:</strong> \
 We have deleted and replaced this repository with a restructured and optimised verison.
-Previous commit history is retained with a rebase.
 \
 The back up repository where this restructuring <strong>initially</strong> happened is available here: https://github.com/seanskggo72/Backup-Dracula.git
 \